minttuNB/portfolio-wa24/README.md

 ## Setup steps

-1. Run `npm install` in frontend and backend folders
-2. Run `npm run prisma:generate` in the backend folder
-3. Run `npm run prisma:migrate` in the backend folder
+1. Run `npm run first-time-setup" in the root folder
-4. Rename `.env-example` to `.env` in the backend folder
+2. Rename `.env-example` to `.env` in the backend folder

 ## Running the app